 The Home Edit ladies use big metal pails to organize hats, toys and more — and they make one for every member of the family!
 That way, everyone has their own space.

 Another fun tip they suggest?
 Allow the kids (and the big kids!) to decorate their pails as an arts and crafts project.
 If you pick magnetized pails, it can be as easy as printing out a photo and sticking a magnet on it.
 BOOM!
 Instant personalization.

 2. Number Your Umbrellas

 Add hooks inside your entryway closet — one for each member of your family — and assign a number to it.
-Every person hangs their umbrella on their numbered hook — and only that hook.
-That one no one steals anyone's umbrella.
-(Rachael says she's trying this so John stops stealing hers! ?)
+Every person hangs their umbrella on their numbered hook (and only that hook).
+That way, one no one steals anyone else's umbrella.
+(Rachael says she's trying this so John stops stealing hers!)